wevbarker/HiGGS-devel/README.md

 ~/.Mathematica/Applications/xAct/HiGGS
 ```

-The package loads just like any other part of `xAct`, just open a fresh notebook and type:
+The package loads just like any other part of `xAct`, just open a fresh notebook and run:
 ```
 Needs["xAct`HiGGS`"]
 ```